tino-ryan/Muscle-mommies/docs/README.md

 # 💪 Muscle Mommies

-A full-stack fitness application with client, server, and documentation components, built as a monorepo.
+A full-stack ThriftFinder app AKA THE BOX application with client, server, and documentation components, built as a monorepo.

 ---